Human Development and Family Sciences (B.S.)

 Why Study Human Development and Family Sciences at NIU?

-Emphasis 1: Family and Individual Development
+Emphasis 1: Family Relations, Prevention and Wellness

 Emphasis 2: Family Social Services